aantron/ocaml.org/data/planet/signalsandthreads/more-signals--threads-coming-soon.md

 source:
 ---

 <p>Signals &amp; Threads is back, and we have a fun season of topics lined up, including: Building better abstractions for design and user interfaces, the role of writing in a technical organization, the approach that different languages take to memory management...and more.
-We hope you&rsquo;ll join us.
+We hope you’ll join us.
 The first episode drops September 1st.</p>